Sex abuse convictions of Australia cardinal prove polarizing | New Country 923

 Pell is guilty as charged in the eyes of many who have been quick to distance themselves from the cardinal since the convictions were made public.
 Melbourne’s Richmond Football Club quickly dropped Pell as the Australian Rules Football team’s honorary ambassador.
 Pell was contracted to the club as a budding professional footballer in 1959 before he joined the priesthood.

-The prestigious Catholic school where Pell was educated in his hometown of Ballarat, St. Patrick’s College, announced that a building named after him would be renamed and Pell would be removed from the school honor board.
+St. Patrick’s College, the prestigious Catholic school where Pell was educated in his hometown of Ballarat, announced that a building named after him would be renamed and Pell would be removed from the school honor board.

-“The jury’s verdict demonstrates that Cardinal Pell’s behaviors have not met the standards we expect of those we honor as role models for the young men we educate,” headmaster John Crowley explained.
+“The jury’s verdict demonstrates that Cardinal Pell’s behaviors have not met the standards we expect of those we honor as role models for the young men we educate,” headmaster John Crowley said.

 But the Australian Catholic University said its Pell Center at its Ballarat campus would not be renamed until the appeal process was completed, angering academic staff.

-The university’s president Greg Craven and former Prime Minister John Howard are among 10 prominent Australians whose character references were submitted to Kidd to take into consideration when deciding an appropriate sentence.
+The university’s president, Greg Craven, and former Prime Minister John Howard are among 10 prominent Australians whose character references were submitted to Judge Kidd to take into consideration when deciding an appropriate sentence.

 Sydney Archbishop Anthony Fisher told a congregation on the first Sunday after the convictions were made public that they should withhold judgment on Pell until the appeal.

-“If we are too quick to judge, we can end up joining the demonisers or the apologists, those baying for blood or those in denial,” Fisher said.
+“If we are too quick to judge, we can end up joining the demonizers or the apologists, those baying for blood or those in denial,” Fisher said.

 Fisher, a former lawyer, holds the church post in Australia’s largest city that Pell held before he was elevated to the Vatican.